MonoidMusician/blog/sources/reformed_oop.md

 - in individual loops, a mutable variable can represent all sorts of monoids ([`Max Number`{.purescript}](https://pursuit.purescript.org/packages/purescript-orders/6.0.0/docs/Data.Ord.Min#t:Min), [`Additive Int`{.purescript}](https://pursuit.purescript.org/packages/purescript-prelude/6.0.2/docs/Data.Monoid.Additive#t:Additive), [`Conj Boolean`{.purescript}](https://pursuit.purescript.org/packages/purescript-prelude/6.0.2/docs/Data.Monoid.Conj#t:Conj), and so many more), and it increases cognitive load trying to figure out what behavior it has
   - not every behavior is modeled by a monoid, but I think you will find that a lot are! and it is easier if the basic behavior is able to be described like this, and you just have to pay attention to the cases of exceptional behavior
 - invariants over the course of a whole program run or object lifetime are also difficult to track: you have to chase down their use sites, not the definition site
+- compilers miss out on opportunities for optimization

 ### Scopes